nginmesh/nginmesh/README.md

 kubectl get ingress -o wide
 ```

-7. Open the Bookinfo application in a browser using the following link:
+6. Open the Bookinfo application in a browser using the following link:
 ```
 http://<Public-IP-of-the-Ingress-Controller>/productpage
 ```

-Note: For E2E routing rules and performace testing you could refer to [E2E Test](istio/tests/README.md).
+Note 1: For E2E routing rules and performace testing you could refer to [E2E Test](istio/tests/README.md).
+Note 2: Alternatively, you could install NGINX MRA Application, refer to [Ingenious](istio/release/samples/ingenious/kube/README.md).

 ### Uninstall the Application